• Art magazine

 02 Individual feedback is invaluable

-Different guitarists have different needs and requirements, such as hand size, musical background, learning speed and personal goals.
+Different guitarists have different needs and requirements, such as hand size, musical background, learning speed, and personal goals.

 A real teacher can talk to each student individually about the following things:

-03 You can't "program" musical expression
+03 You cannot “program” musical expression

 Photo by JSB Co. @jsbco, via Unsplash

-• Tempo runs (Rubato),
+• Tempo patterns (Rubato),

-• Phrasing,
+• phrasing,

-• Still color by finger position.
+• Timbre determined by finger position.

 Many guitarists, especially those who play fingerstyle, reach a point where they can no longer improve.
 There are many reasons why this can happen: